UnbreakableKid/react-class/README.md

 - Vite
 - React
-- Tanstack/router
+- Tanstack Router + Tanstack Query
 - DrizzleORM
 - NextJS
-- Express
+- Hono

 The lessons are contained in the `lessons` folder.

-For now, the project is only a Vite app and an Express server, but we plan to add a NextJS version to show the differences between the two frameworks.
+For now, the project is only a Vite app and an Hono server, but we plan to add a NextJS version to show the differences between the two frameworks.

 # First run